CMU-17-214/s2024/labs/lab05.md

-# Lab 5: Inheritance and Delegation
+# Lab 5: Inheritance and Composition

 ## Concepts
-**Inheritance vs Delegation:**
+**Inheritance vs Composition:**
 + Inheritance: Allow one class (Child class) inherits attributes and behaviors from another class (Parent class), promoting code reusability.
-+ Delegation: One class delegates duties to another class which reduces coupling.
++ Composition: One class reuses functionality from another class through its public interface, which reduces coupling.

 ## Deliverables
 - [ ] Create a subclass of SortedIntList with inheritance that counts how many elements have been added to the list.
-- [ ] Create a class to extend SortedIntList with delegation to count how many elements have been added to the list.
+- [ ] Create a class that wraps a SortedIntList using a decorator to count how many elements have been added to the list.
-- [ ] Discuss questions regarding the tradeoffs and limitations between inheritance and delegation with a TA (no written answer needed).
+- [ ] Discuss questions regarding the tradeoffs and limitations between inheritance and composition with a TA (no written answer needed).

 ## Instructions